Spotify Grid

 2024

-Once you have the necessary Excel files from your Lifetime Spotify Wrapped, you will need to import them into this Python script.
-Create two folders named 'Artist-Images' and 'Album-Images' in the same directory where you save this script.
+Once you have the necessary Excel files from your Lifetime Spotify Wrapped, import them into this Python script.
+Create two folders named Artist-Images and Album-Images alongside the script.

 Full Grid, 49 images